zhangyk8/zhangyk8.github.io/_portfolio/portfolio-4.md

 5. A very inspiring and encouraging poem written by William Ernest Henley: [Invictus](https://www.poetryfoundation.org/poems/51642/invictus).
    * The poem empowered Nelson Mandela, a former President of South Africa and Nobel Peace Prize Laureate, to get through the darkest moment in his life.
    * It also supports me whenever my research life does not go well.

+6. "I can accept failure, everyone fails at something.
+But I can't accept not trying and giving up."
+   * This quote was modified from [some inspiring comments](https://medium.com/upchapter/i-can-accept-failure-everyone-fails-at-something-ce9b0881ab33) from the basketball superstar, Michael Jordan.
+   * It inspires me to keep learning new things and fighting for what I dream about.